adrianyau/SQL-Final-Project/starting_with_data.md

 Question 1:

-How many 'Performance Wear' items are listed for sale between genders?
+How many 'Performance Wear' items are listed for sale between men and women?

 SQL Queries: